 2021 ADP: 750.09 (OF #203)

 Similar to first base, this spot in the lineup could go any of a number of directions for Cleveland in 2021.
-I would love to see the team make a run at one or two free agents to bolster the outfield such as Kyle Schwarber, Joc Pederson, Eddie Rosario, Adam Duvall, Nomar Mazara, or even bringing back Yasiel Puig (who played 49 games with the club in 2019 after coming over in the aforementioned Trevor Bauer trade).
-Until free agency plays out, however, I will pencil in another name – again emphasizing pencil – into the lineup as the starting right fielder.
+I will pencil in another name – emphasizing pencil – into the lineup as the starting right fielder.
 A former third-round pick by the Pirates, Jordan Luplow flashed fantasy potential in 2019, his first with Cleveland, when he slugged 15 home runs in just 85 games with an exceptional .551 SLG and .923 OPS.
 However, in very similar fashion to teammate Oscar Mercado (who we will discuss below), Luplow cratered in 2020, homering only twice in 29 games while sporting an anemic .663 OPS.
 While Luplow has never played more than a half-season at the MLB level, his 2019 campaign sure screams “outlier” when looking at his career numbers as he posted an OPS of .660 (2017) and .631 (2018) with Pittsburgh.
-Due to a complete lack of options on the current roster, Luplow could be ticketed for a spot in the opening day lineup in right field in 2021.
-However, his fantasy value, much like that of his fellow outfield teammates in Cleveland, is on life support currently.
+Due to a complete lack of options on the current roster, Luplow could be ticketed for a spot in the opening day lineup in right-field in 2021 (unless the team signs another free agent) although prospect Daniel Johnson looms as an option as well.
+Luplow’s fantasy value, much like that of his fellow outfield teammates in Cleveland, is on life support currently.
 He is not a recommended target in 10-team and 12-team formats.

 Oscar Mercado (OF)